-All operations involve some degree of post-operative pain, swelling and on rare occasions, bleeding and infective complications, dental implant surgery is no different.
+All operations involve some degree of post-operative pain, swelling and on rare occasions, bleeding and infection complications, dental implant surgery is no different.
 The surgical protocol and medications prescribed are aimed at minimising these effects.
 Post-operative swelling usually subsides after 2-3 days.
-If swelling or pain should persist after the 3rd day, it is recommended that you contact us immediately.
+If swelling or pain should persist after the 3rd day, it is recommended that you contact us.

 In some people, the placement of dental implants may be followed by a very moderate amount of early bone loss around the implant neck.
 Rarely, if bone does not grow onto your implant(s) at all, the implant may need to be removed or grafted.